 Detailed information about each pension plan's fiduciary net position is available in the separately issued CalPERS financial reports.

 F. Payable to the Pension Plan

-The City had an outstanding amount of contributions payable to the pension plan of \$53,846 required for the year ended June 30, 2023.
+The City had no outstanding amount of contributions payable to the pension plan for the year ended June 30, 2024.